Active Learning for Cost-Sensitive Classification: Discussion

 \section{Discussion}

 This paper presents a new active learning algorithm for cost-sensitive multiclass classification.
 The algorithm enjoys strong theoretical guarantees on running time, generalization error, and label complexity.
 The main algorithmic innovation is a new way to compute the maximum and minimum costs predicted by a regression function in the version space.
-We also design an online algorithm inspired by out theoretical analysis that outperforms passive baselines both in CSMC and structured prediction.
+We also design an online algorithm inspired by \df{our} theoretical analysis that outperforms passive baselines both in CSMC and structured prediction.

 On a technical level, our algorithm uses a square loss oracle to search the version space and drive the query strategy.
 This contrasts with many recent results using argmax or 0/1-loss minimization oracles for information acquisition problems like contextual bandits~\citep{agarwal2014taming}.
-As these involve NP-hard optimizations in general, an intriguing question is whether we can use a square loss oracle for contextual bandit learning.
+As these involve NP-hard optimizations in general, an intriguing question is whether we can use a square loss oracle for other information acquisition problems.
 We hope to answer this question in future work.